pippinbarr/cart253/topics/hello-world/github-pages.md

 - Substitute your repository folder name for `cart253` if it's different
 - Substitute the path to your project for `topics/version-control/version-control-workflow` if it's different

-All going to plan, when you build the right URL you'll see the project in the browser, but this time it's **onlin**!
+All going to plan, when you build the right URL you'll see the project in the browser, but this time it's **online**!
 You could send it to your friends and relatives!
 Why not??

 ## The GitHub Pages URL